-Information from the SDAC will be used by a wide range of public and private sector agencies, in particular the Department of Health, Department of Social Services, Australian Institute of Health and Welfare, National Disability Insurance Agency, the Productivity Commission and state and territory government departments with responsibility for planning support services for older people, people with disability and carers.
+Information from the SDAC will be used by a wide range of public and private sector agencies, in particular the Department of Health, Department of Social Services, Australian Institute of Health and Welfare, National Disability Insurance Agency, the Productivity Commission and state and territory government departments with responsibility for planning support services for older people, people with disability, and carers.

-Estimates in this publication are subject to sampling and non-sampling errors.
+Estimates in this publication are subject to both sampling and non-sampling errors.
 Sampling error is the error associated with taking a sample of dwellings rather than going to all dwellings in Australia.
-In this publication the sampling error is measured by the relative standard error (RSE) (the standard error expressed as a percentage of the estimate) and the margin or error (MoE) which describes the distance from the population value that the sample estimate is likely to be within at a given level of confidence.
+In this publication the sampling error is measured by the relative standard error (RSE), which is the standard error expressed as a percentage of the estimate, and the margin of error (MoE), which describes the distance from the population value that the sample estimate is likely to be within for a given level of confidence.
 Non-sampling errors can occur in any data collection, whether based on a sample or a full count such as a census.
 Sources of non-sampling error include:

-Estimates, RSEs and MoEs in this publication have been assessed to ensure the confidentiality of those individuals and dwellings contributing to the survey.
-A technique has been developed to randomly adjust each estimate prior to publication, based on the mathematical method of perturbation.
-These adjustments result in estimates being affected by a small introduced random error, sufficient to ensure the un-weighted units counted within the estimate remain confidential.
+Estimates, RSEs and MOEs in this publication have been assessed to ensure the confidentiality of individuals and dwellings contributing to the survey.
+Estimates in this publication have been randomly adjusted using the statistical process of perturbation to ensure confidentiality of respondents.
 In most cases, perturbation will have only a small impact on the estimate, while ensuring the information value of the published data as a whole is not impaired.

 Data from the first three disability surveys (1981, 1988 and 1993) can be obtained by contacting the National Information and Referral Service on 1300 135 070.